University of the Free State: Language policy

 After the defeat of the Boers by the British in 1902 the Orange Free State became known as the Orange River Colony during which time the official language was changed from Dutch to English.
 Therefore, when the Grey University College was founded in 1904, the language medium was English.
 However, Dutch was one of the subjects taught at the college from the very beginning.
 Language activists in favor of Afrikaans made it possible for the language to be accepted as one of the subjects at the college as a "supplementary subject to Dutch" in 1919 when Afrikaans became a popular subject.
 In 1950 the University of the Orange Free State (UOFS) was established and the official medium language was Afrikaans.
 The name of the university again changed in 2001 to the University of the Free State as it is known today.
 Although a bilingual language policy (Afrikaans & English) were introduced since 1993 it was formalized in 2003.
 However, the university decided to make English the primary medium of instruction in 2016.
 This decision was jointly challenged by civil rights group AfriForum and Solidarity (South African trade union) but the decision to remove Afrikaans was upheld by the Constitutional Court of South Africa in 2017; when the judgment favored the university's new language policy which has been implemented since then.

 Campuses

 The university's Bloemfontein Campus is near the city centre.
-The university also has two satellite campuses.
-One is situated in Bloemfontein, referred to as South Campus, and the other in the former homeland QwaQwa that was, until 2003, part of the University of the North.
+The university also has three campuses.
+Two are situated in Bloemfontein, referred to as the Bloemfontein Campus and the South Campus, and the other in the former homeland QwaQwa that was, until 2003, part of the University of the North.

 The university sports facilities cater for more than 20 sports, medical facilities and cultural activities, ranging from the political arena to outdoor life and the creative arts.
 It has a student centre, a student newspaper, the IRAWA and a campus radio station KovsieFm.
 In addition, students have access to a library, The Sasol Library, as well as the Frik Scott medical library, a career and guidance centre, a student theatre and a computer centre.